Oghma-Infinium/Fahluaan/README.md

 The full modlist can be viewed [here](LINK).

-You can find a summary of all relevant changes on the [Gameplay Guide](LINK).
+You can find a summary of all relevant changes on the [Gameplay Guide](https://github.com/Oghma-Infinium/Fahluaan/blob/main/GAMEPLAY.md).

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][https://creativecommons.org/licenses/by-nc-sa/4.0/].

 ### System Requirements